What are the Memorandum and Articles of Association?

 - Nothing in this section affects any power of a court or other authority to alter a company's articles.

-Having Entrenched Articles isn't common where the company only has one shareholder, however, this restriction can come in useful in joint ventures where one or more of the shareholders hold less than 25% of the voting rights.
+Having Entrenched Articles isn't common where the company only has one shareholder; however, this restriction can come in useful in joint ventures where one or more of the shareholders hold less than 25% of the voting rights.
 By having Entrenched Articles, it can give these minority shareholders the same control over certain changes in the company.
-This is especially the case if one of the provisions is that the change requires a 100% vote in order to be passed.
+This is especially the case if one of the provisions is that the change requires a 100% vote to be passed.

 Do I have to provide my own Memorandum and Articles?